lorenzbr/lorenzbr.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Junior Research Fellow and PhD student at the Max Planck Institute for Innovation and Competition in Munich.
+I am currently a Junior Research Fellow and Doctoral Candidate at the Max Planck Institute for Innovation and Competition in Munich.